1.36.0 (October 14, 2025)

 • generic_proxy: Generic proxy codec adds the same buffer limit as the connection buffer limit.
 If the buffer limit is exceeded, the connection is disconnected.
 This behavior can be reverted by setting the runtime guard envoy.reloadable_features.generic_proxy_codec_buffer_limit to false.

-• http3: Turn off HTTP/3 happy eyeballs in upstream via runtime guard envoy.reloadable_features.http3_happy_eyeballs.
+• http3: Turned off HTTP/3 happy eyeballs in upstream via the runtime guard envoy.reloadable_features.http3_happy_eyeballs.
 It was found to favor TCP over QUIC when UDP does not work on IPv6 but works on IPv4.

 • mobile: Explicitly drain connections upon network change events regardless of whether the DNS cache is refreshed or not.
 This behavior can be reverted by setting the runtime guard envoy.reloadable_features.decouple_explicit_drain_pools_and_dns_refresh to false.